HomeBlog

 Nifty Marketing Australia positions itself around SEO, AEO, Google Ads, Meta campaigns, websites, analytics, AI automation frameworks and conversion-focused digital strategy.
 That is a legitimate digital marketing model for companies still building visibility, but it does not automatically create account-level signal-to-action workflows inside the CRM.

 The reason this gap matters in 2026 is that B2B buying has become more invisible before sales contact.
-Demand Gen Report found that 80% of B2B buyers initiate first contact once they are 70% through the buying journey.
-Content can influence the decision long before the CRM sees the account.
+Most of the evaluation now happens before a buyer ever fills in a form, which means content can influence the decision long before the CRM sees the account.

 AI has made the gap sharper.
-Forrester found that 90% of B2B marketing leaders treated AI search visibility as an investment priority in 2026.
-If content is not structured for AI answer extraction, it misses discovery.
+If content is not structured for AI answer extraction, it misses discovery inside AI search.
 If it is structured for AI search but has no signal layer, it still does not tell RevOps which account is active.

 What Should RevOps Check Before Switching?